 Substrate heating and localized RF bias are also possible in some cases.
 Systems include a quartz crystal microbalance on a Z-stage to provide calibration of each sputter source under a wide variety of deposition conditions such as MFC gas composition, pressure, and flow rates, power supply power, target-to-substrate distance, etc. Data is stored in easily accessed look-up tables.
 Deposition recipes can easily be written for a single array on one wafer or multiple arrays on many wafers when load locks are used.
 All systems are fully computer controlled and provide complete data logging of all relevant deposition parameters.

 PVD Products also makes Pulsed Laser Deposition systems, which provide wafers with continual spreads in composition as shown here in the photo of a 50 mm diameter wafer.
-Please see our PLD web page to learn more about these types of systems.
+Please see our PLD web page to learn more about these systems.

 Photograph of a 50 mm diameter wafer with three materials deposited via PLD.
 PLD provides a continual compositional spread across the wafer surface.
 This is another approach to combinatorial deposition and can be conducted in all of our PLD tools.